philippkeller/lambda-scanner-ocr/README.md

 Then, in the lambda function set

 - Handler: `handler.handler`
-- env variable: `S3_BUCKET=<bucket-name>` # bucket name where lambda will upload the pdf
+- env variable: `S3_BUCKET=<bucket-name>` Destination bucket name where lambda will upload the pdf
 - `Timeout`: 5 minutes
-- Execution role: tbd

-Then, populate the function with the prebuilt binary (To build this see below under `Build tesseract binaries`)
+- Memory: I chose 2048MB.
+The more memory you take, the faster the execution time (see also [the official doc](https://docs.aws.amazon.com/lambda/latest/dg/resource-model.html)).
+128MB is not enough.
+It will lead to out of memory exceptions.

+Then, upload the zip file to lambda:

+- download the ocr-lambda.zip from the releases section of github
+- upload the zip file onto a s3 bucket of yours which is in the same region as your lambda function
-- Code entry type: `upload from S3`
+- then, choose Code entry type: `upload from S3`
-- `S3 link URL`: `s3://hansaplast-share/ocr-lambda.zip` (take the prebuilt lambda from this repo.
+- `S3 link URL`: the s3 link of the file you just uploaded, this has the form `https://s3.<region>.amazonaws.com/<bucket>/ocr-lambda.zip`

 # Test